linbil/foo/README.md

-# Foo
+# Foo\
+Linux application penetration testing\
 A tiny software security assessment.
-Linux application penetration testing
+\
+We'd like you to prepare a short report for us that describes\
+the vulnerabilities of the attached application.\
+This application is installed as SUID root.